WhitakerLab/DataBlitzResources/emails/instructions-template.md

 Animations are ok and should transfer easily.
 Please do not change the size or the master slide in the file I've sent so that all of your presentations fit neatly into one deck.

-I'll send the running order around with the completed slides on **[DAY BEFORE THE BLITZ]**.
+I'll send the running order around with the completed slides on `[DAY BEFORE THE BLITZ]`.
 It will be alphabetical order by last name.
 In that email I'll also include some instructions for where to stand in order to keep the presentations moving smoothly.
 (It will be easier for me to plan once I've seen the space!)
 It won't be complicated, just be in line at the side of the stage in the correct order and walk up when it's your turn :)

 So, here's your to do list:

 * Please confirm that you'll take part if you haven't already
 * Download the template slidedeck attached here (**DataBlitzSlides_TEMPLATE.pptx**) and rename as **DataBlitzSlides_[YOUR-NAME].pptx** (eg: DataBlitzSlides_Kirstie-Whitaker.pptx)
 * Edit the slides to best show off your awesome research
-* Send the slides back to me at kw401@cam.ac.uk BEFORE [DEADLINE DAY] at 12noon.
+* Send the slides back to me at `[COORDINATOR'S EMAIL]` BEFORE `[DEADLINE DAY]` at 12noon.
 (Earlier if you have videos!)
 * Practise your presentation to keep it to time
-* Have fun on **[DAYS OF CONFERENCE]**
+* Have fun at `[NAME OF CONFERENCE]`

 Thank you!
 I'm really excited to hear more about your research.
 The presentations at previous Data Blitzes have received uniformly positive feedback, mostly from senior members of the audience.
 I'm confident you're going to shine just as brightly at this event :)

-Kirstie
+`[COORDINATOR'S NAME]`